US briefly withheld some intelligence from Israel during Biden era

 The Israeli prime minister’s office, which oversees Shin Bet, did not respond to a request for comment.

-Larry Pfeiffer, a former senior National Security Agency and CIA official, said it is routine for the U.S. to require recipients of U.S. intelligence to provide assurances that any information they receive would not be used to violate human rights “in any way shape or form.”
+Mr Larry Pfeiffer, a former senior National Security Agency and CIA official, said it is routine for the US to require recipients of US intelligence to provide assurances that any information they receive would not be used to violate human rights “in any way shape or form”.

 But denying battlefield intelligence to a key ally, particularly during a conflict, is unusual, said experts, and indicates a level of tension between the two.

-In the case of Israel, such a move is also politically sensitive, given long-standing U.S.-Israeli intelligence ties and the strong bipartisan support for the country following the October 7, 2023, Hamas attack on Israel that sparked the conflict.
+In the case of Israel, such a move is also politically sensitive, given long-standing US-Israeli intelligence ties and the strong bipartisan support for the country following the Oct 7, 2023, Hamas attack on Israel that sparked the conflict.

-Following the October 7 attack, Biden signed a memorandum directing his national security agencies to expand intelligence sharing with Israel, said two of the sources.
+Following the Oct 7 attack, Mr Biden signed a memorandum directing his national security agencies to expand intelligence sharing with Israel, said two of the sources.

-Reuters could not determine what specific information the U.S. drone feed provided that Israel couldn't obtain on its own.
+Reuters could not determine what specific information the US drone feed provided that Israel could not obtain on its own.

 Toward the end of 2024, however, American intelligence officials received information that raised questions about Israel’s treatment of Palestinian prisoners, said four of the sources.
 The sources did not disclose details of the alleged mistreatment that raised concerns.